 Grind Retention and Single Dosing

 The other way of using the Eureka Mignon Specialita espresso grinder is with the time-based dosing it was designed for.
-The LED screen on the front allows you to program the Specialita to grind for a set period of time and thus achieve a precise dose each time.
+The LED touch screen on the front allows you to program the Specialita to grind for a set period of time and thus achieve a precise dose each time.
 A + or – button on the screen increases or decreases the grinding time by intervals of 0.1 seconds.
 Once you have found your ideal grinding time, you can program both a single and double dose time and jump between them effortlessly.
-It pays to note that if you are using the grinder this way when you adjust the grind size, you will also need to change the grind time to achieve a consistent dose.
+It pays to note that if you are using the coffee grinder this way when you adjust the grind size, you will also need to change the grind time to achieve a consistent dose.
 Aside from this, there is also the option to manually grind without using the timer, or to grind continuously if you need to grind through a bag of beans.

 Maintaining the Eureka Mignon

 Who is the Eureka Mignon Specialita for?

 Retailing at around $700, the Eureka Mignon is a significant investment.
 However, we would say that given the quality and build of the Specialita, it is an excellent investment.
 It simply is a stunning coffee grinder that will pair perfectly with your prized espresso machine.
 It is really designed to be an espresso grinder so offers excellent grind consistency, stepless adjustment, and precise dosing.
 All in all a solid espresso grinder for those invested in specialty coffee and looking to step up to a prosumer level.
 This is a burr grinder that won’t disappoint.

 Baratza Sette 270